-Common S Beneficially (Prior to Off Owned Number of Common Common Shares Beneficially Owned After Offering Beneficial Owners Number Percentage Shares Being Offered Number Percentage Seahawk Ranch Irrevocable Trust II(1)(2) 2,270,594 9.8% 6 1,744,102 526,492 2.3%
+Common Shares Beneficially Owned Prior to Offering Number of Common Common Shares Beneficially Owned After Offering Beneficial Owners Number Percentage Shares Being Offered Number Percentage Seahawk Ranch Irrevocable Trust II(1)(2) 2,270,594 9.8% 1,744,102 526,492 2.3%

-- (1) On December 31, 2003, Seahawk Ranch Irrevocable Trust I ("SRIT I") transferred all of its shares of the registrant to Seahawk Ranch Irrevocable Trust II ("SRIT II").
-Kenneth E. Jones is a trustee of the SRIT I and a director of the registrant. - (2) SRIT II owns 526,492 shares of common stock of the registrant that are not being registered pursuant to this registration statement.
+(1) On December 31, 2003, Seahawk Ranch Irrevocable Trust I ("SRIT I") transferred all of its shares of the registrant to Seahawk Ranch Irrevocable Trust II ("SRIT II").
+Kenneth E. Jones is a trustee of the SRIT I and a director of the registrant.

+(2) SRIT II owns 526,492 shares of common stock of the registrant that are not being registered pursuant to this registration statement.
 All of the shares reported herein are owned and held by SRIT II.
 BankWest, Inc. ("BankWest") serves as the trustee of SRIT II.
 By reason of such relationship, BankWest may be deemed to share voting and dispositive power over the shares listed as beneficially owned by SRIT II.
 BankWest disclaims beneficial ownership of such shares.
 Phillip E. Blake and Gordon Jones serve as trust advisors of SRIT II.
 By reason of such relationship, Messrs.
+Blake and Jones may be deemed to share voting and dispositive power over the shares listed as beneficially owned by SRIT II.
+Messrs.
 Blake and Jones may be deemed to share voting and dispositive power over the shares listed as beneficially owned by SRIT II.
 Messrs.
 Blake and Jones disclaim beneficial ownership of such shares of Common Stock.
 Gordon Jones is Kenneth E. Jones' brother.
 Kenneth E. Jones is a director of the registrant.